p-m-p/slider/README.md

   slide transitions.
 - `rows: number (default: 8)` The number of tile rows into which the slide should be split
-- `rowOffset: number (default: 100)` The time offset for starting to animate the tiles in a row
+- `rowOffset: number (default: 50)` The time offset for starting to animate the tiles in a row

 #### CarouselSlider

 - `timingFunction: string (default: ease-in-out)` The CSS transition timing function to use when animating slides into position.
+- `cover: boolean (default: false)` If true sets the slide effect to cover over the previous slide.

 ### Methods